- Faculty of Life Sciences and Education

 Emma Huntley.
 Thesis Title: Exploring critical reflection in psychology-based practice: A qualitative approach to learning and sharing.
-Registered at Liverpool John Moores University and co-supervised by Dr. Zoe Knowles, and Dr. Andy Miles.
+Registered at Liverpool John Moores University and co-supervised by Prof. Zoe Knowles, and Dr. Andy Miles.
 Expected completion 2016.
 First supervisor.

 John Peel.
 Thesis Title: Exploring the development of sports coaching education programmes: Enhancing the effectiveness of practice.
 Registered at Cardiff Metropolitan University and co-supervised by Prof. Sheldon Hanton and Prof. Scott Fleming.
 Expected completion 2017.
 Director of Studies.

 Craig Gill.
 Professional Doctorate.
 Thesis Title: Developing the effectiveness of metoring programmes within the Welsh Football Trust.
 Registered at Cardiff Metropolitan University and co-supervised by Dr. Andy Miles.
 Expected completion 2017.
 First supervisor.